fluidity-money/fluidity-app/cmd/connector-solana-trf-data-postgres/README.md

-# connector-solana-tribeca-timescale
+# connector-solana-trf-data-postgres

-connector-solana-tribeca-timescale listens to updates to data accounts owned by a program, and inserts updates into Timescale
+connector-solana-trf-data-postgres listens to updates to the TRF data account, and inserts updates into Postgres

 ## Environment variables